nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 ### Metalanguage

-The metalanguage is the collection of commands that are only valid in the context of the program and that can either be interpreted in terms of _PostScript_ commands, in order to be displayed, or in _Java_ commands, for a conversion to _Java_.
+The metalanguage is the collection of commands that are only valid in the context of this file and that can either be interpreted in terms of _PostScript_ commands, in order to be displayed, or in _Java_ commands, for a conversion to _Java_.
 In other words, their definitions are accomplished in the function **/psdefinitions**, when they will function as PostScript commands, or in **/javadefinitions**, when they will generate the _Java_ class.
 Thus, the metalanguage commands are the ones that are defined in **/psdefinitions** and in **/javadefinitions**